sunpy/sunpy/docs/guide/acquiring_data/database.rst

 2.3.1 Adding entries from a VSO query result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A VSO query result can be used to add new entries to the database.
-The number of database entries that will be added is equal to the value of ``len(qr)`` in the following code snippet.
-Note that the method :meth:`Database.add_from_vso_query_result` does not download any files, though.
+The number of database entries that will be added from a VSO query result is equal to the value of ``len(qr)`` in the following code snippet.
+Note that :meth:`Database.add_from_vso_query_result` does not download any files, though.
 If you want to add new entries using the VSO and also want to download files at the same time, take a look at the following two